-Notes: I strongly advise anyone reading Zero Hour to read this, too, since it will play a big part in that fic, just as Schadenfreude does.
-Otherwise, this fic can be read alone without the sequel.
+NOTES: I strongly advise anyone reading Zero Hour to read this, too, since it will play a big part in that fic, just as Schadenfreude does.
+Otherwise, this fic can be read alone without the sequel (although you might get lost during the last scene).
 There are no pairings in this.
 I just think Itachi and Sasori would have had an interesting relationship if Kishi had ever bothered to focus on it.
 Enjoy!

 "Look into my eyes, now you're getting sleepy.

 Are you hypnotized by secrets that you're keeping?

 Even Itachi's heavy Akatsuki coat could not keep back the rain's dark chill.
 It was a typical summer night in Amegakure, warm and misty, and still Itachi shivered.
 Sasori stood a distance away, the last dregs of his maniacal laughter finally, mercifully, dying down.
 Itachi had come here to exact justice, not witness its utter depravity.

 "Come to see the show?
 You're too late."

 Sasori made his way toward Itachi, who still had not budged an inch.
 The entire area was trashed.
 Pavement cracked underfoot like stained glass, red with blood.
 A giant python lay dead in the mud.
 Sasori stepped over it without a second thought.
 His Akatsuki coat bore rips and holes, though he seemed to be unscathed.
 Itachi narrowed his eyes and followed the intricate chakra network powering Sasori's puppet body.
 Perfect, truly.
 No one would ever guess.

 But Itachi wasn't here for a show, and he was too late.
 Always too late to do anything.